 We pay an executive officer of the Company a percentage of the royalty proceeds received from the sales of certain books authored by him in addition to his annual salary.
-During the fiscal years ended August 31, 2020, 2019, and 2018, we expensed \$0.1 million, \$0.1 million, and \$0.2 million for these royalties.
-We had an insignificant amount accrued to this executive officer at August 31, 2020 and \$0.1 million accrued at August 31, 2019 as payable under the terms of these arrangements.
+During each of the fiscal years ended August 31, 2021, 2020, and 2019, we expensed \$0.1 million for these royalties.
+We had an insignificant amount accrued to this executive officer at August 31, 2021 and 2020 as payable under the terms of these arrangements.
 These amounts are included as components of accrued liabilities in our consolidated balance sheets.

 We pay a company owned by the brother of a member of our executive management team for the production of video segments used in our offerings.
-During the fiscal years ended August 31, 2020 and 2019, we paid \$1.0 million and \$0.8 million to this company for services provided.
+During the fiscal years ended August 31, 2021 and 2020, we paid \$0.8 million and \$1.0 million to this company for services provided.